| The

 The

-one flag in a single variable is to define the meaning of
+flag in a single variable is to define the meaning of the bits that

 an example of 8 bits that could be used to control the attributes